XcyberJX/Active-Directory-Project-TechCorp/home-lab-notes.md

 # Home Lab Notes

 Documenting my home lab as I build hands-on skills.
+The company used is for project/labs purpose only and is not an actual company.

 ## Current Setup